BiBiServ/bibigrid/docs/README.md

 > bibigrid --ide [cluster-id] -v -o ~/config.yml
 ```
 The process will run until an input is provided or it's terminated.
 The IDE is available under [http://localhost:8181](http://localhost:8181) and will be started automatically.
+If you are using multiple sessions on the same server the port will be incremented until an upper limit.
+For more flexibility you can set the IDE ports in the configuration.

 ### Monitoring via Zabbix Web Frontend
 If you want to monitor a cluster, you can integrate the zabbix support into your configuration file: